-Conversations About Philosophy, Volume 1, is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Philosophy, Volume 1, is now available in hardcover, paperback and electronic format on all major booksellers, including:

 Also available via your library through JSTOR, ProQuest Ebook Central, and EBSCO’s GOBI.

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter:

 I. Plato’s Heaven: A User’s Guide – A Conversation with James Robert Brown, Emeritus Professor of Philosophy at the University of Toronto.
 This wide-ranging conversation addresses a central theme in current philosophy: Platonism vs. Naturalism and provides accounts of both approaches to mathematics.
 The Platonist-Naturalist debate over mathematics is explored in a comprehensive fashion and also sheds light on non-mathematical aspects of a dispute that is central to contemporary philosophy.
 This book also surveys new avenues of research into the epistemology of thought experiments.

 II.
 Philosophy of Brain – A Conversation with neurophilosopher Patricia Churchland, UC San Diego.
 During this comprehensive conversation Patricia Churchland discusses her extensive research in the fields of philosophy of neuroscience, philosophy of the mind and neuroethics.
 Further topics include how the brain works, how we are able to represent the external world of objects and our inner world of thoughts, self and consciousness.